Chauvin moved to Arizona federal pen in George Floyd killing

 The Tucson facility houses 266 inmates, both male and female, as part of a larger complex that includes a high-security penitentiary and a minimum-security satellite camp.

-Bureau of Prisons spokeswoman Randilee Giamussoau declined to detail the circumstances of Chauvin's confinement, citing privacy, safety and security concerns.
+Bureau of Prisons spokeswoman Randilee Giamusso declined to detail the circumstances of Chauvin's confinement, citing privacy, safety and security concerns.

 People are also reading…

-Note: This story has been corrected to show the correct spelling of Randilee Giamusso's name.